The Mongol Invasion (trilogy): Batu

-The tale unfolds from the perspective of Haji Rakhim, who recounts his miraculous escape.
-Afterward, he serves as a scribe.
-One night, he shelters a fugitive dressed in fine clothing—a man identifying himself as the messenger of the Grand Vizier, Mahmud-Yalvach.
-Rakhim doesn't recognize him as his former student, Batu Khan.
-Besides the old faqih (religious scholar), the only other witness to the fugitive's presence is the orphan, Yülduz, who lives with the respected Nazar-Karyazik, the stable master of the Kipchak Khan, Bayander.
+Haji Rakhim shares his story of salvation while serving as a scribe.
+One night, he shelters a fugitive dressed in fine clothes, claiming to be the envoy of Grand Vizier Mahmud Yalvach.
+Rakhim fails to recognize him as his former student, Batu Khan.
+The only other witnesses to the fugitive's stay are an old faqih (religious scholar) and Yülduz, an orphan residing with Nazar-Karyazik, the esteemed stable master of Kipchak Khan Bayander.

-Batu, sought by assassins, hides while planning to conquer the universe to its furthest edge—the "last sea".
-He receives a message from Khan Jelal ed-Din, delivered by Arapsha an-Nasir, a young jigit.
-Nazar-Karyazik begs Khan Bayander for horses so his sons can participate in the great campaign.
-Just before leaving, he sells Yülduz for the Khan's harem, and his youngest son, Musuk, who loves her, renounces his father.
+Batu, hiding from assassins, plots to conquer the universe's "last sea".
+He gets a message from Jelal ed-Din via young Arapsha an-Nasir, a young jigit.
+Nazar-Karyazik pleads with Khan Bayander for horses so his sons can join the campaign.
+Before departing, he sells Yülduz for the Khan's harem, prompting his youngest son Musuk, who loves her, to renounce his father.

-Nazar-Karyazik enters the retinue of Subutai-bagatur, Batu Khan's mentor, serving as a guard and spy to Haji Rakhim.
-The fugitive Musuk, robbed, is taken into an Arab woman's squad.
-Yülduz also remains in the narrative: before leaving Sighnaq, Batu's mother selects seven of his forty wives to accompany him on campaign.
-The Khan designates one of the "seven stars" to be Yülduz.
-The others are four noble Mongols and two daughters of Khan Bayander, who nicknames Yülduz "a hard-working, black wife".
+Nazar-Karyazik joins Subutai-bagatur's retinue as a guard and spy for Haji Rakhim.
+The fugitive Musuk, after being robbed, finds refuge in an Arab woman's squad.
+Yülduz remains significant in the story; before departing Sighnaq, Batu's mother chooses seven of his forty wives to accompany him.
+Among them, Yülduz is designated as one of the "seven stars," alongside four noble Mongols and two daughters of Khan Bayander, who refers to her as "a hard-working, black wife."

-Six months after leaving Sighnaq, in late autumn, the Mongol army arrives at the Volga.
-Musuk is wounded during a meeting with Gleb Vladimirovich, the deposed Grand Duke of the Principality of Ryazan, and Babila, a fisherman, helps build a ford across the river.
-Batu Khan camps at Urakova Mountain near Yeruslan in the autumn of 1237.
+Six months post departure from Sighnaq, the Mongol army reaches the Volga in late autumn.
+During a meeting with Gleb Vladimirovich of Ryazan, Musuk is injured.
+A fisherman named Babila assists in constructing a ford across the river.
+Batu Khan establishes a camp at Urakova Mountain near Yeruslan in autumn 1237.

-Gleb Vladimirovich joins Batu's service as a nöker, guiding him through Russian lands during a stormy night.
-Batu, entertained by Gazuk's tale of Attila, hears his younger wife declare him the Mongols' guiding star.
-Ryazan holds a veche where Yuri of Ryazan receives Mongolian envoys.
-One, a Bulgar merchant and suspected spy, demands a tithe for all goods.
-On Evpaty Kolovrat's advice, Yuri seeks aid from Grand Prince Yuri II of Vladimir.
-Anticipating disaster, Yuri also requests assistance from other principalities.
-The content of the Tatar ambassadors' conversation with Georgy remains a mystery.
+Gleb Vladimirovich joins Batu's service as a nöker, guiding him through stormy Russian lands.
+Batu enjoys Gazuk's tale of Attila, while his wife calls him the guiding star for Mongols.
+In Ryazan, Yuri of Ryazan encounters Mongolian envoys, including a Bulgar merchant suspected of espionage, who demands a tithe.
+Following Evpaty Kolovrat's counsel, Yuri seeks support from Grand Prince Yuri II of Vladimir and anticipates trouble, requesting help from other principalities as well.
+Meanwhile, the discussions between the Tatar ambassadors and Georgy remain undisclosed.

-Batu Khan winters by the Voronezh River, rejecting Russian gifts as inferior to Chinese crafts.
-He accepts only a dozen horses, keeping one black steed and distributing the rest.
-Prince Fyodor refuses to bow to Batu, treating him as an equal.
-As punishment, the Ryazan delegation receives meager food portions.
-They retort with a Polovtsian proverb: "Go to the feast, having eaten your fill at home."
-Fyodor and his companions are subsequently killed on Batu Khan's orders.
+Batu Khan winters by the Voronezh River, rejecting Russian gifts in favor of Chinese crafts.
+He accepts a few horses, retaining one black steed.
+Prince Fyodor, treating Batu as an equal, refuses to bow, leading to retaliation against the Ryazan delegation with inadequate food.
+They respond with a Polovtsian proverb about feasting: "Attend the feast after already having eaten at home".
+Ultimately, Fyodor and his companions face execution at Batu Khan's command as punishment for their defiance.